CDCgov/template/code-of-conduct.md

 where the line is for them.
 Impact matters more than intent.
 Ensuring that your behavior does not have a negative impact is your responsibility.
 Problems usually arise when we assume that our way of thinking or behavior is the norm for everyone.

+##Rules of Behavior

+ * I understand that I must complete [security awareness](http://sat/cdc/gov/) and [records management](http://intranet.cdc.gov/ocio/cdc-policies-organization/records-management) annually in order to comply with the latest security and records management policies.
+ * I understand that I must also follow the Rules of Behavior for use of HHS Information Resources.
+ * I understand that I must not use, share, or store any kind of sensitive data (health status, provision or payment of healthcare, PII, etc.) under ANY circumstance.
+ * I will not knowingly conceal, falsify, or remove information.
+ * I understand that I can only use non-sensitive and/or publicly available data.
+ * I understand that all passwords I create to set up accounts need to comply with CDC's password policy.
+ * I understand that the stewards reserves the right to moderate all SDP-related data at any time.

 Here are some examples of unacceptable behavior:
  * Negative or offensive remarks based on the protected classes as listed in the GSA Anti-harrasment Policy of